voltura/WeekNumber/README.md

 ## Features

-Options to start with Windows, auto update, customize colors, set icon resolution and calendar rules via right-click on the application icon.
+Options to start with Windows, automatically update the application, customize colors, set icon resolution and calendar rules via right click on the application icon.
 The application is tiny and its memory consumption low.
 For details see _Help section_ below.

 ## Screenshots